codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/arrays-and-references-copying-arrays.md

 The examples so far work only if the array has three elements.
 It is better to generalize the code to work with arrays of any size.
-We can do that by replacing the magic number, `3`, with `a.length`:
+We can do that by replacing the magic number, `3`, [with a.length:](open_file code/ch07/ArrayExamples.java panel=0 ref="// copying an array" count=6)

 ```code
 double[] b = new double[a.length];